Puzzle-Drops/Haeven/README.md

 Smith (Partner skill to Mine) - Trained by consuming ore at the Smithy

-Craft (Partner skill to Forestry) - Trained by crafting items from gathered materials at the Fletchery
+Craft (Partner skill to Forage) - Trained by crafting items from gathered materials at the Fletchery

-Divine (Partner skill to Forage) - Trained by consuming materials at the Apothecary
+Divine (Partner skill to Attune) - Trained by consuming magical materials at the Apothecary